ManhattanDoctor/node-version-incrementer/README.md

 # node-version-incrementer
-Scripts for increment and synchronise version between package.json and config.json files
+Scripts for increment and synchronize version between package.json and config.json files